Metaphor's Algebra

 Alfred Marshall

-Alfred Marshall (1842 - 1924).
-Probably, Fleeming Jenkin (1833 - 1885) was the first to introduce the demand and supply together in one diagram.
+Alfred Marshall (1842-1924).
+Fleeming Jenkin (1833-1885) was probably the first to introduce demand and supply together in one diagram.
 But "It was left to Marshall to synthesize for general use the ideas of Jevons and others, respecting demand, with those of Ricardo and Johan Stuart Mill, on cost of production and supply, giving to the English-speaking world a broader foundation for value theory than had been furnished by either of antecedent schools."
-Edmund Whittaker (1940) "A History of Economic Ideas", Longmans NY, p.
-453. (My underline B.T.).
+Edmund Whittaker (1940).
+"A History of Economic Ideas," Longmans NY, p.
+453. (My underline, B.T.).

 "To represent the equilibrium of demand and supply geometrically we may draw the demand and supply curves together as in: Fig. 19."